zhaojustin/spur_hugo_site/README.md

    - Hugo will automatically generate a link to the PDF on the card.
 4. Optional: To add a thumbnail image, add an image called "featured.jpg" to the folder.

+### Working Papers Section

+The publications section is similar to the the publications section, in that it generates content based on the folders inside [content/post](/content/post/).

+**Procedure**:

+1. To add a working paper, just copy paste any of the folders inside the [content/post](/content/post/) folder and change the name to whatever you like.
+2. Make sure to update the summary, link, dates, and authors inside.
+3. To update or add a thumbnail, just add a 'featured.jpg/png' file inside it.
+   - Yes, the file does need to be named 'featured'

 ### Global Styles

 Global styles (so far only the font), are set in the header html as CSS styling.
 You can find it at [layouts/partials/hooks/head-end/custom.html](/layouts/partials/hooks/head-end/custom.html).